pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project is currently implementing Milestone 2: "Discovery Actor Uses Scanner for Single Directory".
-We've successfully completed Milestone 1 with the actor system implementation and are now focusing on integrating the existing DirectoryScanner with the DiscoveryActor.
+The project has successfully completed Milestone 2: "Discovery Actor Uses Scanner for Single Directory".
+We're now moving on to Milestone 3: "Discovery Actor Sends Material Messages" to establish message passing between actors in the pipeline.

 ## Recent Changes

+1. **Discovery System Integration**:

+   - Successfully integrated the DirectoryScanner with the DiscoveryActor
+   - Renamed `ScanConfig` to `DiscoveryConfig` for better naming consistency
+   - Enhanced logging with repository statistics showing total materials count
+   - Created configuration structure for scanner parameters
+   - Implemented command-line argument parsing for discovery configuration
+   - Added proper error handling for directory validation and scanning
+   - Added test coverage for discovery functionality

+2. **Runtime Improvements**:

+   - Fixed actix runtime usage by replacing `#[actix_rt::main]` with `#[actix::main]`
+   - Ensured compatibility with current actix ecosystem
+   - Tested actor lifecycle with proper async runtime

-1. **Actor System Refactoring**:
+3. **Actor System Refactoring**:

    - Refactored main.rs to use a dedicated QuiltOrchestrator for actor coordination
    - Moved actor initialization, communication, and shutdown logic out of main.rs